Prospect of a coronavirus vaccine unites anti-vaxxers, conspiracy theorists and hippie moms in Germany

 “You cannot send your kid to school anymore unless they are vaccinated,” he said.
 “The state wants to control its citizens.
 This is the dictatorship of health, which sets itself above the value of freedom.”

-Nadine Schmid, 37, who runs a “natural medicine” practice just outside Stuttgart, said she thought carefully about vaccines for her 3- and 7-year-old.
-The eldest has had a measles shot, the youngest only tetanus.
+Nadine Schmid, 37, who runs a “natural medicine” practice just outside Stuttgart, said she thought carefully about vaccines for her 3-year-old and 7-year-old.
+The elder child has had a measles shot, the younger only tetanus.

 She said there has been tense discussion in her community since the measles vaccine became mandatory.
 “Corona has accelerated that debate,” she said.
 For a vaccine, everyone should be able to choose, she said, but it’s “not for me or my children.”